Exodus Part Three: Dive

 JESUS OUR TABERNACLE

-Do you know the great thing about reading the Old Testament at this end of history’s timeline?
-You can see the patterns and things that point to Jesus the whole way through the books.
-As you journey through the Old Testament, circle things in your Bibles that you can see point the way or remind you of Jesus; e.g. traits of certain people perhaps Joseph, Moses the humble leader, David the King, verses like Genesis 3:15 (who is the “he” that will crush the head of Satan?)
+Want to know the great thing about reading the Old Testament at this end of history’s timeline?
+You can see the patterns and things that point to Jesus all the way through the books.
+As you journey through the Old Testament, circle things in your Bible that you can see pointing the way or reminding you of Jesus; traits of certain people like Joseph, Moses the humble leader, David the king, verses like Genesis 3:15 (who is the ‘he’ that will crush the head of Satan?)
 There are over 300 prophecies that point to Jesus' first coming contained in the Old Testament.
-Big things also point the way to Jesus, and so today I want to take you through the Tabernacle found in Exodus 25-30 and show you how Jesus fulfils the tabernacle.
+Today, I want to take you through the Tabernacle found in Exodus 25-30 and show you how Jesus fulfils the Tabernacle.

-When we read about the tabernacle there is so much intricate detail that God put into it.
-It was very important to him and for the people of Israel.
-It was the centre of the camp (as you can see in the below drawing) it was where the presence of God resided.
+When we read about the Tabernacle, it’s important to remember there is so much intricate detail God put into it.
+It was very important to Him and for the people of Israel.
+It was the centre of the camp (as you can see in the drawing below), it was where the presence of God resided.
 It was a holy place, it was sacred.
 But it was also pointing forward to Jesus and so each section had to be perfect.
 The presence of God was meant to be the centre of their world, their society and their lives.

 The Bronze Altar was located in the front of the Courtyard.
 The Courtyard was where the Israelites were allowed to enter.
-Animal sacrifices were offered as a sin offering before God (Leviticus 1:3-4, Lev 17:11).
-Time and time again animals were sacrificed so that the blood that was shed covered the sins of the people, it made atonement for their sins.
-The cross of Jesus was the Bronze Altar where the blood of Jesus paid for our sins, once and for all.
-Our sins, however, are not covered like in the Old Testament but removed by the blood of Jesus.
+Animal sacrifices were offered as a sin offering before God (Leviticus 1:3-4, 17:11).
+Time and time again, animals were sacrificed so that the blood that was shed covered the sins of the people, and made atonement for their sins.
+The cross of Jesus was the Bronze Altar where His blood paid for our sins, once and for all.
+Our sins, however, are not just covered like in the Old Testament, but completely removed by the blood of Jesus.

 The Basin was where the priest washed, to be cleansed to enter the Holy Place.
 We are washed in the waters of baptism, the old has gone behold the new.

-The tent at the back of the Tabernacle is the Holy Place, where the presence of God resided.
-It contained a lampstand made of pure gold (Exodus 25:31) a symbol that Jesus is the light of the world (John 8:12).
-It also contained a Table with the Bread (Ex 25:23) Jesus himself is the bread of Life (John 6:48).
+The tent at the back of the Tabernacle was the Holy Place, where the presence of God resided.
+It contained a lampstand made of pure gold (Exodus 25:31), a symbol that Jesus is the Light of the world (John 8:12).
+It also contained a Table with the Bread (Exodus 25:23) Jesus Himself is the Bread of Life (John 6:48).

-At the far end of the Holy Place is a very thick curtain that divides the Holy Place from the Holy of Holies or the Most Holy Place, the curtain separated us from God.
-The Ark of the Covenant was in the Most Holy Place.
-This curtain symbolised the separation of a Holy God from sinful man and represented our relationship with God in the Old Testament.
+At the far end of the Holy Place was a very thick curtain that divides the Holy Place from the Holy of Holies, or the Most Holy Place.
+The Ark of the Covenant was in the Most Holy Place, and this curtain symbolised the separation of a Holy God from sinful man and represented our relationship with God in the Old Testament.
 When Jesus died on the cross, the curtain in the Temple tore in two from top to bottom.
 How cool is that!
-The presence of God was released; he was no longer separated from man but Jesus had restored the relationship so that the presence of God could dwell amongst man.
+The presence of God was released; He was no longer separated from man, Jesus restored the relationship so that the presence of God could dwell amongst man.
 (Matthew 27:51)